MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 - [Device Portal for Mobile](../debug-test-perf/device-portal-mobile.md)
 - [Device Portal for Xbox](../debug-test-perf/device-portal-xbox.md)

-If you encounter problems enabling Developer Mode or Device Portal, see the [Known Issues](https://social.msdn.microsoft.com/Forums/en-US/home?forum=Win10SDKToolsIssues&sort=relevancedesc&brandIgnore=True&searchTerm=%22device+portal%22) forum to find workarounds for these issues.
+If you encounter problems enabling Developer Mode or Device Portal, see the [Known Issues](https://social.msdn.microsoft.com/Forums/en-US/home?forum=Win10SDKToolsIssues&sort=relevancedesc&brandIgnore=True&searchTerm=%22device+portal%22) forum to find workarounds for these issues, or visit [Failure to install the Developer Mode package](https://docs.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal-desktop#failure-to-install-developer-mode-package-or-launch-device-portal) for additional details and which WSUS KBs to allow in order to unblock the Developer Mode package.

 ###SSH